Strong Secrecy from Channel Resolvability: Applications

-\begin{remark} Theorem~\ref{th:bound_source_model} is easily adapted to a ``channel model'', in which $\rvX^n$ is controlled by Alice and broadcasted to Bob and Eve through a channel $\left(\calX,\calY,\calZ,\{p_{\rvY^n\rvZ^n|\rvX^n}\}_{n\geq 1}\right)$.
-In this case, the bounds in Theorem~\ref{th:bound_source_model} include a maximization over all possible distributions $p_{\rvX^n}$. \end{remark} Notice that the general form of the achievable key rates obtained in Theorem~\ref{th:bound_source_model} involves conditional entropy; except in some special cases, such as i.i.d. sources, this is fundamentally different from the general form of achievable secrecy rates for wiretap channels obtained in Corollary~\ref{cor:wtc}, which involves mutual information.
-In particular, if $\pliminf{\frac{1}{n}\H{\rvX^n}}=\plimsup{\frac{1}{n}\H{\rvX^n}}$, then,
+In Proposition~\ref{prop:bound_source_model}, achievable key rates are expressed in terms of conditional entropy; except in some special cases, such as i.i.d. sources, this is rather different from the achievable secrecy rates for wiretap channels in Corollary~\ref{cor:wtc}, which are expressed in terms of mutual information.
+In particular, if $\pliminf{\frac{1}{n}\H{{\mathbf{X}}}}=\plimsup{\frac{1}{n}\H{{\mathbf{X}}}}$, then,

-This distinction suggests that the fundamental mechanism for secret-key distillation, which one would have to exploit to design secret-key distillation strategies without relying on the existence of wiretap codes, is not linked to resolvability; indeed, it has been argued that the mechanism behind secret-key distillation is the \emph{channel intrinsic randomness}~\cite{Bloch2010b}.
-In that respect, despite its generality, the proof of Theorem~\ref{th:bound_source_model} does not provide much insight into the design of practical secret-key distillation strategies.
+This distinction suggests that the coding mechanism for secret-key distillation, which one would have to exploit to design secret-key distillation strategies without relying on the existence of wiretap codes, is not linked to channel resolvability; indeed, the first author has argued in a previous work that secret-key distillation is more easily understood in terms of \emph{channel intrinsic randomness}~\cite{Csiszar1996,Bloch2010b} and privacy amplification~\cite{Bennett1995,Hayashi2012}.
+In that respect, the proof of Proposition~\ref{prop:bound_source_model} provides limited insight into the design of practical secret-key distillation strategies.